 - Enterprise: The 16 GB dedicated hosting cost $191/month

-If we look closer and compare the Bluehost dedicate hosting plans to iPage, we’ll find that Bluehost offers 16 GB RAM servers at the cost of $119 which is exactly the same price of the iPage smallest dedicated plan of 4 GB, so, you know what to choose.
+If we look closer and compare the Bluehost dedicate hosting plans to iPage, we’ll find that Bluehost offers 16 GB RAM servers at the cost of $119 which is exactly the same price as the iPage smallest dedicated plan of 4 GB, so, you know what to choose.

 Hosting an eCommerce website needs extra levels of security and speed optimizations every second count these days.
-That’s why opting for VPS or Dedicated server is better than using regular shared hosting with any provider.
+That’s why opting for VPS or a Dedicated server is better than using regular shared hosting with any provider.

 That said, Bluehost offers better shared hosting that can work for small business websites and online stores.
 The Choice Plus and Pro plans of Bluehost work better in terms of speed and optimization, but their VPS is the best option for selling online with your own websites.

-iPage offer installer software for eCommerce applications, so, there is no need to waste time learning how to build a site on shopping cart system like the following:
+iPage offer installer software for eCommerce applications, so, there is no need to waste time learning how to build a site on a shopping cart system like the following: